Taotao1992/studydesk-group-import-pack/README.md

 # StudyDesk Group Import Pack

-English, shareable pack for preparing and importing project groups into StudyDesk/Moodle from a team-registration spreadsheet.
+Shareable pack for preparing and importing project groups into StudyDesk/Moodle from a team-registration spreadsheet.

 This pack is designed for mixed-tool teams: